longkidkoolstar/IOS-Debugger/README.md

 - This tool does **not** include WebKit itself.
 You need to [build WebKit from source](https://webkit.org) or use a precompiled version with `start.sh` or `start.ps1`.
 - Make sure port `9221` is available and not blocked by firewalls.
+- Tested on Windows 10. macOS and Linux should work if you run the `.py` script manually.

 ---